munjeli/testAPI/README.md

 ### Auth
 I've spent my entire career as a DevOps doing immutable infrastructure and as a result, I've never authed anything except with a secret service.
 First there was a custom service at one of my jobs, then some platform level stuff, and then Hashicorp Vault.
 Running Vault on the instance occurred to me but seemed overblown, so I just used a password file with a module for middleware.
 ### Application
+The application is a simple word counter pulling files from the Gutenberg project.
 I messed about with rune slices to do this before going to `bufio.ScanWords`.
 In either case, there were a few outliers on the messy file, which was a text version of Robert's Rules of Order.
 Because the text is a manual, it has a lot of formatting, outlines, symbols, etc. I think `bufio` has advantages as well if I needed to scale here.

 I didn't strive for perfection here; in my experience, there's always a last effort in writing a parser where you're just handling something specifically ugly about *your* data.

 ### API
-There's a whole lotta stuff that can happen with headers here, expecially around cross domain, but there's no specific use case so I refrained.
+There's a whole lotta stuff that can happen with headers here, especially around cross domain, but there's no specific use case so I refrained.

 One strange thing was the `Content-Length` property.
 When I first built a request for the integration test using `Open(datafile)` it returned a reader that worked in the application but Go couldn't determine the content length, which is auto-generated with `http.NewRequest`.
 Bug or feature?
 I reject those kinds of posts bc I couldn't validate.